Souhardya/PowerShell_Scripts/README.md

 Simple payload dropper for red teaming purposes :) utilising javascript

-Download and execute a remote executable under a custom process name
+Download and execute a remote executable under a custom process name Obfuscate the file using any obfuscator even shitty online ones will do the job :P

+Ps.
+Its just a practice script